DataSF/publishing-toolkit/0_publishing_process_overview.md

 **Release Toolkit Review.** For protected or sensitive data

-Review and Approval.
-The appropriate points of contact for the dataset review and approve before publishing.
+**Review and Approval. **The appropriate points of contact for the dataset review and approve before publishing.
 This includes at least the Data Steward and may also include the Data Custodian and Data Coordinator.

-Here's how they relate:
+Here's how these sub-processes relate:

 ###